RACHEL JOYCE

 I am a conduit of ideas, emotions and memories.
 My exploration as a multidisciplinary expressionist, is fueled by my curiosity and ambition to enhance our understanding of human nature and experiences, emphasizing their connection to nature.
 By exploring multiple mediums, I aim to show the complex nature of humanity.

-The process behind my work includes intake, foraging, scavenging and collecting alongside reflection, arranging and exerting energy into each piece.
-My materials are vast and often include acrylic, oil, spray paint, cold wax, wood, found objects, graphite, colored pencil, thread, multitudes of adhesive and collaged paper.
-My goal is to be a channel not a conductor, while constantly seeking to push new boundaries in my work both personally and aesthetically.
+The process behind my work includes intake, foraging and collecting alongside reflection, arranging, layering and exerting energy into each piece.
+My materials are vast and often include acrylic, oil, spray paint, cold wax, wood, found objects, graphite, colored pencil, thread, and collaged paper.
+My goal is to be a channel not a conductor, while constantly seeking to push new boundaries in my work both spiritually and aesthetically.
 This allows for unintended developments as well as spontaneous marks and interactions.
-After that I let the piece reveal what it needs to me, rather than force it to completion.
+I then let the piece reveal what it needs to me, rather than force it to completion.
 This is often gradual and patient work, which forces me to slow down and dig deeper into what the work is trying to say.